FNNDSC/mgz2imgslices/README.rst

         Should be a ``png`` or ``jpg``.

+        [--numpy]
+        If specified as True(boolean), will save the slices of the mgz file as ".npy" files along with the image files.

         [--label <prefixForLabelDirectories>]
         Prefixes the string <prefixForLabelDirectories> to each filtered directory name.
 This is mostly for possible downstream processing,